 - Develop your writing abilities to accompany your images.

 Opportunities for Photojournalism

 Photojournalism is a competitive market.
 To find work within photojournalism, you must be prepared to look hard.
 Before even considering applying for jobs or contracts, a photojournalist must be prepared.
 They must have –

-• A high quality portfolio in printed form, CD and online.
+- A high quality portfolio in printed form, on portable media and online.

 Make a Portfolio

 One of the important steps in applying for work is ensuring that you have a high quality portfolio available to demonstrate your skills.

 A portfolio is a set of images that show the photojournalists technical and aesthetic skills.
 There are no universal guidelines on how to prepare a portfolio.
 Obviously this is a creative art, as well as a technical one, so some aspects rely on the photojournalist themselves.
 But there are some general guidelines.

 - Consider the client that you are hoping to impress.
 You need to show appropriate images that suit the client’s requirements.
 All images in the portfolio you show to a potential client must meet THEIR needs.
 So it may be that if you are looking for a range of different jobs, you may have a portfolio for different jobs you are applying for.

 - Clients may vary – magazines, newspapers, book publishers, trade publications, record companies, travel markets, galleries, other business clients.